nathanielbd/blog/content/posts/breaking-webgames.md

 ## The idea

-The idea is essentially what didn't end up happening with the morse code exploit; add possible words into a queue and have a `setInterval` guess from the queue as fast as possible (without getting banned for spam).
+The idea is essentially what didn't end up happening with the Morse code exploit; add possible words into a queue and have a `setInterval` guess from the queue as fast as possible (without getting banned for spam).

 *Aside*: Looking back, the familiarity with this pattern of fetching data to store for future use probably helped me learn React very quickly.
 Have you ever written a `componentDidMount` before?